|Nutrition Facts (per serving)|

 High-pectin citrus peel is what makes marmalade gel without added pectin.
 Keep in mind that it is the white pith or inner part of the citrus peel that is rich in pectin.
 Under-ripe fruits have more of this pith than fully ripe fruits.
 You can use any citrus for this recipe, but grapefruit works especially well because of its larger pith.

-- Combine the chopped citrus peel pith with the lemon juice in a medium-sized pot.
+In a medium pot, combine the chopped citrus pith with the lemon juice.
 Let stand for 2 hours.
 Add the water and let stand for another hour.

-- Bring the mixture to a boil over high heat.
-Reduce heat and simmer for 15 minutes.
-Remove from heat and let cool.
+Bring the mixture to a boil over high heat.
+Reduce the heat to low and simmer for 15 minutes.
+Remove from heat and let cool completely.